Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: Related Work

-\paragraph{Other Work in Multi-Agent Bandit Learning} There are many other papers concerning multi-agent bandit learning, but they do not focus on the cost of communication between the agents.
-For example, \citet{RVK21} gave collaborative algorithms for BAI and regret minimization in MAB in the setting that we allow agents to communicate at each time step.
-A series of papers \cite{SBH+13,LSL16,LSL18} considered MAB problems in the peer-to-peer (P2P) computing models such that at each time step, agents can only communicate with their neighbors in the P2P network.
-Several papers \cite{LZ10,RSS16,BL18,BB20} considered the collision model, in which if multiple agents try to pull the same arm at a particular time step, then their rewards will be reduced due to collision.
-A comprehensive survey of multi-agent bandit learning is beyond the scope of this paper.
+\paragraph{Other Work in Multi-Agent Bandit Learning.} There are many other papers investigating multi-agent bandit learning, but they do not focus on the round complexity of the learning process.
+A series of papers \citep{SBH+13,LSL16,LSL18} considered MAB problems in the peer-to-peer (P2P) computing models such that at each time step, agents can only communicate with their neighbors in the P2P network.
+Several papers \citep{LZ10,RSS16,BL18,BB20} considered the collision model, in which if multiple agents try to pull the same arm at a particular time step, then their rewards will be reduced due to collision.

+There is a line of research that studies the bit complexity of the messages transmitted between the agents~\citep{ML21, CSGS20, WYCLHTL23, WPAJR20,WHCW20,HWYS21, HWMG22,LWWW22}.
+Some recent work has extended this line of research to related models such as the Markov Decision Processes~\citep{DP21,MHWG23}.